FamilySearch/GEDCOM.io/_pages/compatibility.md

 ## Compatibility Requirements

 * READ/WRITE FAMILYSEARCH GEDCOM FILE
 > The vendor needs to demonstrate the ability to both read and write a FamilySearch GEDCOM file and prove that the result is valid FamilySearch GEDCOM 7.
-The [maximal70.ged](..\testfiles\gedcom70\maximal70.ged) file can be used to determine a [compatibility score](https://magikeygedcomconverter.azurewebsites.net/Compatibility), and the [GEDCOM validator](http://ged-inline.elasticbeanstalk.com/) can be used to show validity, although it is still in beta.
+The [maximal70.ged](..\testfiles\gedcom70\maximal70.ged) file can be used to determine [coverage](https://magikeygedcomconverter.azurewebsites.net/Compatibility), and the [GEDCOM validator](http://ged-inline.elasticbeanstalk.com/) can be used to show validity, although it is still in beta.

 * READ FAMILYSEARCH GEDCOM FILE
 > The vendor needs to demonstrate the ability to read the [maximal70.ged](../testfiles/gedcom70/maximal70.ged) file and display the contents in their own environment.